You are considered a transfer applicant if you attempted college coursework after high school graduation but have not completed a Bachelor's degree.

 - If your college coursework was not taken at an institution where English is the only language of instruction, you will have to satisfy the English Language Proficiency requirement.

 *The CSU Critical Thinking course requirement is waived for most Engineering and Computer Science majors.
 Please see the Major-Specific Requirements for Admission for details.

 Be Aware: Cal State LA does not accept Lower Division Transfer Applications (applicants who completed less than 60 transferable semester units).

 Applicants who meet the minimum Cal State LA criteria above will be considered for admission based on their selected major and whether they are considered 'local' based on their community college or military status.
-Review the Major-Specific Requirements for Admission webpage to see if your major has specific requirements.

 Except for Nursing, CSU eligible applicants who are considered local based on their community college, or their military veteran status, will be offered admission if they meet the required minimum cumulative GPA, required major preparation, and the required general education courses listed.
 We encourage local area applicants to also complete any recommended courses to promote timely graduation even though they will not be used in the admission determination.